-In the lower division baccalaureate/associate degree category, one semester hour in fire science, fire prevention or public policy.
+In the lower division baccalaureate/associate degree category, one semester hour in fire science, fire prevention or public safety.

 This two-day course empowers the student to select applicable fire-adapted community mitigation strategies to include in a Community Wildfire Protection Plan (CWPP) for the local community.
 This course is designed to identify mitigation strategies in each of the four wildland urban interface hazard attribute environments as a critical step in the development of a CWPP.

 The target audience for this course may include, but not be limited to, the following: